Last updated: January 2023

-This notice applies to personal data collected through our website, through our mobile application(s) and through social media platforms and online retail platforms.
+This notice applies to personal data collected through our website (the Website), and through our mobile application(s), social media platforms and online retail platforms (the Services).

 We reserve the right to amend this policy from time to time, and we’ll make sure the latest version of the policy is always available.

-In addition, we may also process information you provide us about your experiences with cycle-related challenges, or other information you may choose to share with us.
+In addition, we may process and store any other information you may choose to share with us.

 Special personal data is data about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
 We may collect special personal data about you if there is a lawful basis on which to do so.